KyleHowell/sample-react/README.md

 # BetYou
 ##A social wagering application
-I bet you this app is gonna be awesome.
+I BetYou this app is gonna be awesome.